carslawbroccoli/starter-hugo-academic/content/home/teaching.md

 item:
   - organization: Virtual
     organization_url: ""
-    title: 'The 25th (2022) International Congress on Insurance: Mathematics and Economics'
+    title: "The 25th (2022) International Congress on Insurance: Mathematics and Economics"
     url: ""
     certificate_url: ""
     date_start: 2022-07-13
     date_end: ""
     description: Presented in the session of optimal control in insurance and finance.
-weight: 68
+weight: 69
 title: Teaching
 ---